kimsunwiub/BLSH/README.md

 ## Boosted Locality Sensitive Hashing: Discriminative Binary Codes for Source Separation
 By learning discriminative hash codes, our boosted locality sensitive hashing framework shows comparative performance to deep learning methods in terms of denoising performance and complexity.
 This repository contains code used in  **Boosted Locality Sensitive Hashing: Discriminative Binary Codes for Source Separation** (link to be posted).

+This material is based upon work supported by the National Science Foundation under Award Number:1909509.

 ### Repository structure

 #### loader.py